wso2/docs-mg/en/docs/concepts/event-hub-and-subscription-validation.md

 ## Subscription Validation Model

-Subscriptions are validated in the Microgateway it self using a set of internal data stores.
-These data stores contain APIs, Applications and Subscription related information.
+Subscriptions are validated in the Microgateway itself using a set of internal data stores.
+These data stores contain APIs, Applications, and Subscription related information.

 Following are the data stores that are being used.